berty/community/meeting-notes/2020/Q4/2020-10-02--SOW-gomobile-IPFS.md

 # Berty - Gomobile IPFS SOW - #0

-This is our first reporting and follow-up email regarding the gomobile-ipfs SOW.
+This is our first follow-up report regarding the gomobile-ipfs SOW.

 Our first report is a bit special: we aim to release our beta version of the Berty app in the next few weeks.
 That being said, we just did a team meeting about gomobile-ipfs and we plan to do a gomobile-ipfs session next week.
 As a reminder, gomobile-ipfs is not integrated into Berty yet but our plan is to include it soon.